John P. Buchanan: Coal Creek War

 The state legislature met in a special session in September 1891 to consider the convict lease system and the events surrounding the Coal Creek War.
 Buchanan suggested they modify existing contracts to protect free miners, and called for the establishment of a state penitentiary.
 While the legislature upheld miners' rights to independent checkweighmen and payment in legal tender, it refused to end the convict lease system, and passed bills making it a felony to interfere with state convicts.

 When the legislature failed to end convict leasing, Buchanan's labor commissioner, George Ford, tried to help the miners by suing the state on behalf of the convicts, arguing that the state's primary lessee, the Tennessee Coal and Iron Company (TCI), had no authority to sublease the convicts to TCMC.
 In October 1891, the Tennessee Supreme Court, led by Chief Justice Peter Turney, ruled against Ford.
 With nowhere else to turn, the striking miners launched a series of attacks against mining company stockades in late 1891 and early 1892, in some cases freeing the convicts and burning the stockades.
 By April 1892, the revolt had spread to mines in Grundy County to the south.
 In August, Buchanan dispatched General Samuel T. Carnes to Coal Creek with over 500 militiamen, and order was finally restored.

 Buchanan was vilified by both miners and mining company owners as ineffective and incompetent, and was frequently assailed in the press.
 In the gubernatorial race of 1892, the Democratic Party's Bourbon and New South factions thwarted his bid for reelection, instead choosing Chief Justice Turney as the party's nominee.
 Buchanan entered the race as an independent, still claiming to represent farmers' interests, and winning the backing of the rising Populist movement.
 On election day, however, he placed third, winning just 31,515 votes to 127,247 for Turney, 100,629 for Republican George Winstead, and 5,427 for Prohibitionist Edward H. East.

 Death

 After his defeat in the 1892 election, Buchanan returned to his farm in Rutherford County, and never again sought public office.
 He died in Murfreesboro on May 14, 1930, and was buried in the city's Evergreen Cemetery.

 Family

 Buchanan's ancestors were Scots-Irish.
 His family was among the earliest to settle in the Nashville area, and constructed Buchanan's Station south of the city in the 1780s.
 Buchanan's younger brother, James S. Buchanan, served as president of the University of Oklahoma in the 1920s.

 Buchanan married Frances McGill in 1867.
 They had nine children.
 Buchanan's grandson, James M. Buchanan (1919–2013), was a noted economist who won the Nobel Prize in 1986.

+He was a great-grandson of Major John Buchanan, the pioneer companion of James Robertson in the settlement of Nashville in 1779; and a third great-uncle of sculptor Gordon Anderson, widower of 1970s movie star Sondra Locke.